Jefferson-Lopes/FPGA/Installation/README.md

     $ cd /etc/udev/rules.d
     $ sudo nano 51-usbblaster.rules

 After that last command, the Nano program, which is a text editor, will open in the terminal.
-Copy the instructions below and use Ctrl + Shift + V to paste into the Nano.
+Copy the instructions below and use *Ctrl+Shift+V* to paste into the Nano.

     SUBSYSTEM=="usb", ATTRS{idVendor}=="09fb", ATTRS{idProduct}=="6001", MODE="0666"
     SUBSYSTEM=="usb", ATTRS{idVendor}=="09fb", ATTRS{idProduct}=="6002", MODE="0666"